realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Offering to repay the favor by sharing any information that might be valuable to the person, or offering to connect them with people in your network

 Sample thank-you note:

+Hi <name>,

+It was great to catch up with you today and hear about the incredible work you are doing at <company>, and I was excited to learn about our shared interest in <x>.
+Here is a link to the article I had mentioned on <topic> that I thought you might enjoy.